 The plural and polyphonic quality of “histórias” is also of note; unlike the English “histories”, the word in Portuguese carries a double meaning that encompasses both fiction and non-fiction, personal, political, economic, cultural as well as mythological narratives.
 Histórias possesses a processual, open and speculative quality, as opposed to the more monolithic and definitive character of the grand narrative of traditional history.
 In this sense, the exhibition does not aim to exhaust such an extensive and complex subject but instead tries to encourage new debates and questions so that our Afro-Atlantic histories can be themselves reconsidered, revised and re-written.

 The exhibition avoids a chronological or geographical organization, instead being divided into eight thematic sections which gather works from different eras, territories and media, at both institutions co-organize the project.
-At MASP: MAPS AND MARGINS, EVERYDAY LIVES, RITES AND RHYTHMS, and PORTRAITS (first floor), along with AFRO-ATLANTIC MODERNISMS (first sublevel) and ROUTES AND TRANCES: AFRICAS, JAMAICA AND BAHIA (second sublevel).
-At Instituto Tomie Ohtake: EMANCIPATIONS and RESISTANCES AND ACTIVISMS.
+At MASP: maps and margins, everyday lives, rites and rhytms, and portratis (fistr floor), along with afro-atlantic modernisms (fist sublevel) and routes and trances: Africas, Jamaica and Bahia (second sublevel).
+At Instituto Tomie Ohtake: emancipations and resistances and activisms.

 At MASP, the program includes an entire year of exhibitions, talks, courses, workshops, publications and screenings on Afro-Atlantic histories.
 The program started with solo exhibitions devoted to the work of Maria Auxiliadora, Aleijadinho and Emanoel Araujo, and will continue with Melvin Edwards, Sonia Gomes, Rubem Valentim, Lucia Laguna and Pedro Figari.
 The Anthology is a key part of the program and gathers texts by 44 authors as a result of two international conferences in 2016 and 2017.
 Thus the museum itself becomes a platform that is multiple and diverse, plural and polyphonic.

-CURATED BY Adriano Pedrosa, Ayrson Heráclito, Hélio Menezes, Lilia Moritz Schwarcz and Tomás Toledo.
+CURATED BY Adriano Pedrosa, Artistic Director, MASP; Ayrson Heráclito, Curator; Hélio Menezes, Curator; Lilia Moritz Schwarcz, Adjunct-curator of Histories, MASP; Tomás Toledo, Curator, MASP.